daiyi/portfolio/content/projects/observability-for-developers/index.md

     parent: projects
 ---

 I illustrated an ebook about implementing observability.
-You can download it here (: # TODO
+You can download it [here](https://www.honeycomb.io/resources/guide-observability-for-developers) (: